SOURCE — 5 min

 Quercetin Absorption and Safety

 Natural Factors Quercetin is sourced from the flower buds of Sophora japonica, the Japanese pagoda tree.
-In Asia the dried flower buds of Sophora japonica have a long history of traditional use for vascular health.
-[2]
+In Asia, the dried flower buds of Sophora japonica have a long history of traditional use for circulatory health.
+[3]

-This sustainable source delivers the highest-quality quercetin using an environmentally friendly extraction method that protects the delicate phytonutrient.
-Quercetin has been found to be safe in many toxicity studies and has self-affirmed Generally Recognized as Safe (GRAS) status.
+This sustainable source delivers high-quality quercetin using an environmentally friendly extraction method that protects the delicate phytonutrient.
+Quercetin has been found to be safe in many toxicity studies and has attained Generally Recognized as Safe (GRAS) status based on scientific evidence and expert consensus.

 In its raw state, extracted quercetin is minimally absorbable.
-Quercetin bioavailability can be enhanced by combining it with other natural ingredients that encourage absorption.
+Quercetin bioavailability can be enhanced by combining it with other natural ingredients such as piperine, from black peppercorns (Piper nigrum), that encourage absorption.

-Quercetin LipoMicel Matrix is a unique combination that disperses quercetin into tiny micro-droplets upon ingestion.
-This superior delivery system is designed for enhanced absorption, leading to higher blood concentrations of quercetin – up to 10 times higher – a full 12 hours after ingestion.
+Quercetin LipoMicel® Matrix is a unique formulation that disperses quercetin into tiny micro-droplets upon ingestion.
+This delivery system is designed for enhanced absorption, leading to higher blood concentrations of quercetin – up to 7 times higher than regular quercetin, without ingredients like piperine or special processing to enhance absorption– a full 12 hours after ingestion.[4]

-Studies also show that Quercetin LipoMicel Matrix stayed in trial participants’ systems longer, thanks to its sustained-release design.
-[3] This means that just 250 mg is as effective as 2500 mg of regular quercetin.
+Clinical studies also show that Quercetin LipoMicel® Matrix stayed in trial participants’ systems longer, thanks to its sustained-release design.
+[4]